 Why Service Learning Trips?

-We believe that real change starts from within: You must first experience the realities of poverty first hand before you can truly be part of the solution.
-By diversifying the Movement beyond the original Mobile Clinic, we are not only giving passionate students the opportunity to see the world through new eyes, but also creating long-lasting, sustainable change through specific projects, education, and healthcare.
+We believe that real change starts from within.
+You must first experience the realities of poverty firsthand before you can truly be part of the solution.
+By diversifying the Movement beyond the original Mobile Clinic, we not only give passionate students the opportunity to see the world through new eyes, but also create long-lasting, sustainable change through specific projects, education, and healthcare.

-With these new Service Learning Trips available, MEDLIFE is offering you the opportunity to take your education beyond the classroom by becoming a volunteer in Peru, no matter what you’re passionate about.
+With these new Service Learning Trips available, MEDLIFE offers you the opportunity to take your education beyond the classroom by becoming a volunteer in Peru.
+No matter what you’re passionate about.

 1. Development Corps

-Historical, social, and political factors combined with a lack of urban planning have led to a rise in the informal land occupation on the outskirts of Lima, Peru.
-Members of these communities seek safe public spaces for recreation and leisure, but the inhospitable land, scarcity of public space, and a lack of financial resources have continued to get in the way of progress.
-MEDLIFE is working to change that through Development Corps.
+Historical, social, and political factors combined with a lack of urban planning led to a rise in the informal land occupation on the outskirts of Lima, Peru.
+Members of these communities seek safe public spaces for recreation and leisure.
+The inhospitable land, scarcity of public space, and a lack of financial resources continue to get in the way of progress.
+MEDLIFE works to change that through Development Corps.

 Development Corps is a week-long Service Learning Trip that allows students interested in architecture, engineering, and community development to volunteer in Peru.
-You will work hand in hand with local professionals and community members on a development project in urban settlements on the outskirts of Lima, Peru.
-Your trip will empower impoverished communities by constructing safe public spaces where kids can play, young people can hang out with their friends, and families can spend time together.
+You work hand in hand with local professionals and community members on a development project in urban settlements on the outskirts of Lima, Peru.
+Your trip empowers impoverished communities by constructing safe public spaces where kids can play, young people can hang out with friends, and families can spend time together.